esemeniuc/cpsc508Project/README.md

+ ---
 #### Apex-MAP
 Apex-Map focuses on global data movement and measures how fast global data can be fed into computational units.

-- Change your params in the apex-map/input file <br> -- Note: the MAXMEM flag is the number of DOUBLES that the benchmark will allocate, make sure that this will not exceed your <br>
+- Change your params in the apex-map/input file <br> -- Note: the MAXMEM flag is the number of DOUBLES that the benchmark will allocate, make sure that this will not exceed your memory<br>

 Build steps: <br> <br>